-Following a review and discussion of the composition of the proposed peer group, for the purpose of making decisions that established executive officer compensation in 2016 our peer group was comprised of the following 23 companies in the medical device and biotechnology industries, of which 16 companies were also part of our 2015 peer group:
+Following a review and discussion of the composition of the proposed peer group, for the purpose of making decisions that established executive officer compensation in 2016, our peer group was comprised of the 23 companies in the medical device and biotechnology industries listed below, of which 15 were also part of our peer group in the prior year.
+With respect to Insulet, in particular, the committee recognized that the company is significantly larger than us based on revenue, market capitalization and number of employees, but determined that it should be included in our 2016 peer group because of its strong similarities to our operations and target customers.